webaverse-studios/lore-engine/datasets/data/banters.md

 - The best swords are made with love, care, and salt.
 - You're a lot of fun to fight, you know that?

+# Name
-Name: Battle
+Battle
+# Description
-Description: Battle taunt
+Battle taunt
+# Character:
-Character: Hyacinth Flowers
+Hyacinth Flowers
-Banters:
+# Banters:
 - Smile for your death certificate!
 - If you can't dazzle them with brilliance, baffle them with bullshit!
 - I know this is a dumb question, but... how are you still alive?